Your family’s future is our focus.

 While alimony and spousal support are common in other states, the state of Indiana does not expressly recognize alimony in its laws.
 However, because there are often times inequities inherent in the distribution of property during a divorce proceeding, Section 31-15-7 of the Indiana Code permits spousal maintenance to be awarded to spouses in certain circumstances.

-Our Indianapolis spousal support attorneys at Eskew Law, LLC know that spousal maintenance is not akin to alimony.
+Our Indianapolis spousal support attorneys at Eskew Law know that spousal maintenance is not akin to alimony.
 It is designed to briefly aid divorced spouses and not to provide a permanent or long-term solution to financial issues.

 If you believe that you are eligible for maintenance, a skilled Indianapolis divorce lawyer can help you evaluate your eligibility, petition for spousal maintenance, and provide evidence of the necessity of support.

-At Eskew Law, LLC, our family law attorneys have experience with and training in a variety of family law issues, such as divorce, custody, visitation, support, and more.
-For assistance with your spousal maintenance matter, call Eskew Law, LLC at (317) 974-0177 for a consultation.
+At Eskew Law, our family law attorneys have experience with and training in a variety of family law issues, such as divorce, custody, visitation, support, and more.
+For assistance with your spousal maintenance matter, call Eskew Law at (317) 974-0177 for a consultation.

 What Is Spousal Maintenance?